Blackened Chicken Cobb Salad

 This blackened chicken Cobb salad is packed with flavor and so simple to make.
 Plus, it’s great for meal prep, low-carb and keto-friendly.

-As you all know, I’m on a mission to make salads an exciting, sought-after meal.
+As you know, I’m on a mission to make salads an exciting, sought-after meal.

-We’ve all been there, but this blackened chicken Cobb salad couldn’t be more different.
+Well, this blackened chicken salad couldn’t be more different.
 It’s loaded with tons of delicious flavors, but they’re portioned out so the salad is still uber healthy.

-If you’ve never had blackened chicken or shrimp or anything really, I highly recommend it.
+If you’ve never had blackened chicken, shrimp, salmon or anything really, I highly recommend it.
 It changes what could be a bland protein into a flavor explosion in every bite — but without a ton of added fat or calories.
 It’s just a simple spice mixture that takes the dish up 20+ notches.